RomanHargrave/prequel/README.md

-Prequel - SQL is enough (A little revisited code and capabilities)
+Prequelous - SQL is enough (A little revisited code and capabilities)
 ==================================================================

 There are a lot of database libraries out there.
 Most of them try to create a new abstraction on top of SQL.
 I think SQL is already a quite nice abstraction for working with data.
 Prequel aims to make working with this abstraction a bit more comfortable, nothing more.